 Medical institutions are all different and cannot be equalized in processes or in features.
-That’s why a software that doesn’t exactly fit clinic’s working processes may lead to a total mess.
+That’s why software that doesn’t exactly fit the clinic’s working processes may lead to a total mess.

-Poor vendor support and inability to ask for necessary changes in software.
+Poor vendor support and inability to ask for necessary changes in the software.